ray-project/ray/doc/source/serve/architecture.md

 The {mod}`DeploymentHandle <ray.serve.handle.DeploymentHandle>` object wraps a handle to a "router" that implements client-side load balancing of requests to replicas for a deployment.
-When a request is sent from one replica to another via the handle, the requests go through the same data path as incoming HTTP requests.
+When a replica sends a request to another replica using the handle, the requests go through the same data path as incoming HTTP requests.
 This enables the same replica selection and batching procedures to happen.
 Deployment handles are often used to implement [model composition](serve-model-composition).